MenoData/Time4J/README.md

 Time4J is thought as a complete and high-end replacement for old java classes around java.util.Date, java.util.Calendar and java.text.SimpleDateFormat.
 This project is also intended as first-class alternative to the popular libraries JodaTime and its successor JSR-310 (Threeten) since the target audience of Time4J will not only be business Java developers, but also developers with a more scientific background (for example extended time scale support including leap seconds or historically accurate dates).

 Although the new JSR-310 (built in Java 8) is certainly a very useful library for many business developers it also has some severe and intentional limitations.
-Time4J intends to fill all gaps in the future.
+Time4J intends to fill all gaps in the future so justifying its co-existence.

 Current state and introduction:
 -------------------------------